dcasia/baidu-maps/readme.txt

 1. Enter your Baidu Developers API Key (if you have not already).
 1. Select the "Baidu Maps" post type from the wordpess menu.
 1. Click on "Add New".
-1. Enter the map details (height, width, zoom and coordinates).
+1. Enter the map settings (height, width, zoom and coordinates).
-1. Upon publishing, add the new generated shortcode to the page.
+1. Upon publishing, add the new generated shortcode to the page content.

-Adding a Marker on the map (optional)
+Adding a Marker on the map (optional) :

 1. Click on "Add Marker" below to add a new marker to this map.
 1. Enter the marker details (name, description, coordinates, background color, font color).